 - Ask your friends and family for contacts in the U.S. They might know someone who's lived or worked in the United States and would be willing to talk with you about their experiences.

 - Get involved with your new military community.
-Your peers can be a good source of support.
-Get valuable advice from other service members and their spouses who've been through a similar transition.
+Your peers can be a source of support.
+Get advice from other service members and their spouses who've been through a similar transition.

 - Be prepared for cultural differences at work.
 Don't be surprised if the U.S. work culture is much different than what you're used to.
 Try to be open-minded, and learn from the example set by your managers and co-workers.

 - Do your best to build strong working relationships.
-Being able to work well with your supervisors and co-workers is an important skill, and it looks good on your resume.
+Being able to work well with your supervisors and co-workers is an important skill.

 - Know who you can turn to for help.
 Figure out who can answer your questions or give you support if you need it — whether it's your supervisor or a helpful co-worker.